TimoliaDE/HowTo/docs/rules/games.en.md

 ## §3 – Cheating/Bugusing
 Bugusing is the intentional exploitation of game errors that have consequences that are not foreseen in the game and is of course forbidden.
-Instead, it is desired to report these bugs to the team via TeamSpeak, on the [Discord](https://timolia.de/discord) or in-game.
+Instead, it is desired to report these bugs to the team on the [Discord](https://timolia.de/discord) or in-game.
 This prohibition also refers to the exploitation of bugs in otherwise [allowed modifications](/rules/approvedmods/).

 ## §4 – Behavior in the chat and in-game
 The Timolia team expects fair and respectful behavior from every player.
-Both in-game and in TeamSpeak.

 ### Paragraph 1 – Insults
 All insults are prohibited.
 Bypassing the chat filter with spaces, punctuation marks or similar is also prohibited.